Looking for places to travel to in Africa, here is the list of the safest African countries to visit for an adventure of a lifetime.

 Contributed by Laura & Charlie The Travelling Stomach.
 Follow them on Facebook to find out what they’re up to

-Even after the dark past, Mozambique has now emerged to be one of the best countries in Africa to live in.BUY THIS TRAVEL GUIDE FROM AMAZON TO LEARN ALL ABOUT MOZAMBIQUE
+Even after the dark past, Mozambique has now emerged to be one of the safest African countries to visit.

 Contributed by Andrea from Happy Days Travel Blog.
 Follow her on Facebook to find out what she’s up to

 Having traveled widely on the continent of Africa, Ethiopia remains one of our favorite destinations.